SupriseB/Lab_Inventory-Webtool/README.md

-# Lab_Inventory-WebtoolLaboratory Inventory Management Webtool
+# Laboratory Inventory Management Webtool

 A Django-based web application for laboratories to manage and track inventory items.
 This project allows users to securely manage categories and items, track quantities, and generate reports.